Ding-Tin Wong (黃丁田) and Tin Kee Noodle Products (田記製麵食品廠)

 HK Kowloon Noodle Manufacturers Association in 1961 with Wong seating in the middle of the front row as chairman (WKUP, 1961-7-30)

 To differentiate from his competition, Wong spent a lot of time and money in promoting his brand and investing in new equipment and facilities to improve the production process and increase product variety in the 1950s.
 In 1952, Tin Kee produced a variety of noodles and was showing its products at the HK Products Expo where their booth was visited by Governor Grantham and Sir Shouson Chow.
 The firm also participated in trade fairs in Taiwan where it received famous calligraphy scrolls from the famous politician and calligrapher Yu Youren (grand uncle of former CUHK chancellor Professor Lawrence Lau).
-Wong picked eye catchy names for his noodles, such as longevity, Sze Sze (renowned ancient Chinese beauty) and Vita and even organized a naming competition in 1958 where someone came up with the name “Ho Song Fai” (“So great!”) which became one of its major products.
+Wong picked eye catchy names for his noodles, such as longevity, Sze Sze (renowned ancient Chinese beauty) and Vita and even organized a naming competition in 1958 where someone came up with the name “Ho Song Fi” (“So great!”) for its instant noodles which became one of its major products.
+The noodles were sold locally in supermarkets such as Tung Tai and also exported overseas with its healthy qualities being emphasized as it was not fried with oil during its production process and also did not include MSG.

-Wong Ting-tin (right) presenting the first prize to the winner of the new product naming contest who picked the name “Ho Song Fai” (WKYP, 1958-12-29)
+Wong Ting-tin (right) presenting the first prize to the winner of the new product naming contest who picked the name “Ho Song Fi” (WKYP, 1958-12-29)

 Wong Ting-tin’s column in Wah Kiu Yat Po about food and nutrition (WKYP, 1959-11-5)